 While you may end up paying a bit more for your capital, it’s important to remember that in many situations, you’ll pay much more in the long term by not getting that new capital at all.

 Even as you’re receiving your initial business loan, it’s smart to already be thinking about the money your business is going to need in the future.
 Have a discussion with your relationship manager about what that might look like.

 - How quickly can I get additional funding if needed?

 Most business owners will need another loan at some point.
 Sometimes it’s all part of the plan: Maybe your financial projections say that in two years, you’ll be able to move out of your current location and into a bigger building with better foot traffic.
 Or you’ll want to renovate your business to create a more appealing environment.

 But you also may find yourself in an emergency.
 If you run a gastropub and your range top gives out, you can’t serve food.
 In anticipation of situations like these, ask your loan officer how quickly you can get more funding.

-That’s one of the biggest benefits to working with a company like Biz2Credit.
+That’s one of the biggest benefits of working with a company like Biz2Credit.
 “The most important thing for us is speed,” Blinder says.
 “When business owners make a financial decision, they need capital instantly.
 They might not be able to wait two, three, four weeks, a month.”

 And it can take that long for a traditional lender to decide on your application and dispense the money.
 With Biz2Credit, says Blinder, “In 24 hours they may get an approval from one of our lending partners.
 In 48 to 72 hours, we can get them funded.”
 Time is of the essence when it’s needed most.